rotundasoftware/backbone.viewOptions/README.md

 #### `view.setOptions( optionHash )`

 Once `Backbone.ViewOptions.add()` has been called on a view, the `setOptions` method will be available on that view.
-This method may be used to set the value of the view's options white-listed in the view's `options` property (see below).
+This method may be used to set the value of the view's properties white-listed in the view's `options` property (see below).
 The method returns an array of the names of the options that were set on the view object, just in case you need 'em later.

 #### `view.options` property